lotabout/zlex/Process.md

 handle the allocation and destory all by ourselves.
 This routine should be as simple as possible to maximize efficiency.

-- [ ] Memory Management of NFA states.
+- [X] Memory Management of NFA states.
+- [X] Memory Management of accept strings.

+Next, we should integrate the NFA states to replace the parser stubs.
+- [ ] replace stubs with real NFAs in the parser.

 ### Jan 15 2015
 To represent character classes(CCL), we will need SETs.
 As we will also need